dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig.md

     - Outcome of Task: xxx

 ### Task 3: Admin backend: Delete/Approve hackathon or a user
-- Description: Create a view for an admin to approve or unapprove a hackathon or an user(if needed)
+- Description: Create a view for an admin to approve or unapprove a hackathon or a user(if needed)
-- How to Evaluate: Admin will be able to delete or approve hackathon or an user from the system.
-Unapproved user or hackathon should be removed from the database and from the display page after certain retention period.
+- How to Evaluate: Admin will be able to delete or approve hackathon or a user from the system.
+Unapproved user or hackathon should be removed from the database and from the display page after the certain retention period.
 - Outcome of Task: xxx

 **Note:** All the admin page is visible for a logged in admin only

 ### Task 4: Creating Proposal
 - Description: A user can create one or many proposals if he/she wish.
 Besides all required attributes, he/she can add and fill customize form also.
-- How to Evaluate: A user can create one or many proposals for a Hackathon with customize form as added feature.
+- How to Evaluate: A user can create one or many proposals for a Hackathon with customizing form as an added feature.
 This should populate appropriate fields in the database.
 - Outcome of Task: xxx

 ### Task 5: Edit Proposal